Kapelianovych/edelweiss/packages/edelweiss-ssr/README.md

   render(document.body, template);
   ```

-- `page` - returns the whole current DOM as string.
+- `page` - returns the whole current DOM as a string.
 So given above example, we can get stringified page's HTML as:

   ```ts
   import { page, layout } from '@prostory/edelweiss-ssr';